-There are several tools in Adobe Photoshop like the Hue / Saturation and Color Balance Adjustment Layers that allow you to adjust only certain colors in the image.
+There are several tools in Adobe Photoshop like the Hue / Saturation and Color Balance Adjustment Layers that allow you to do selective color adjustment.
 The problem is that these adjustments layers will affect the color across the entire image.
-These adjustments also don’t always affect all the hues of that color that you want to adjust.

 Under the Select Menu in Photoshop, there is a selection tool called Color Range that will give you a lot more flexibility and precision in editing colors in your images.